tjido/ControlCharts/README.md

 # ControlCharts
-"Visualizing a disruption using control charts" - research by Shingai Manjengwa, Fireside Analytics Inc.
+"Visualizing a disruption using control charts" - research by Shingai Manjengwa